Home Latest News Industry Economy & Policy Markets Gold & Money Banking & Fintech Startups Agri-Business

 Karachi-based Internet Service Provider NetSat (Pvt.)
-Limited has initiated arbitration proceedings against WorldCall Telecom Limited over alleged breaches of contract relating to the operation, expansion, and management of WorldCall’s fiber network in Pakistan’s southern region.
+Limited initiated arbitration proceedings against WorldCall Telecom Limited over alleged breaches of contract relating to the operation, expansion, and management of WorldCall’s fiber network in Pakistan’s southern region.

-NetSat alleges that WorldCall Telecom violated the terms of the agreement, prompting the initiation of arbitration proceedings.
+NetSat alleged that WorldCall Telecom violated the terms of the agreement, prompting the initiation of arbitration proceedings.
 The company further claims that certain disputed network assets and upgrades continue to be commercially used despite the ongoing conflict.

 The dispute will be settled through arbitration, which will determine the final rights and obligations of both parties.